Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzureRmFirewall.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that secure gateway belongs to.
+Specifies the name of the resource group that Firewall belongs to.

 ```yaml
 Type: String